XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 The `TickSize` does not affect the portion of an Offer that can be executed immediately.
 (For that reason, OfferCreate transactions with `tfImmediateOrCancel` are unaffected by `TickSize` values.)
 If the Offer cannot be fully executed, the transaction processing engine calculates the exchange rate and truncates it based on `TickSize`.
 Then, the engine rounds the remaining amount of the Offer from the "less important" side to match the truncated exchange rate.
 For a default OfferCreate transaction (a "buy" Offer), the `TakerGets` amount (the amount being bought) gets rounded.
 If the `tfSell` flag is enabled (a "sell" Offer) the `TakerPays` amount (the amount being sold) gets rounded.

+When an issuer enables, disables, or changes the `TickSize`, Offers that were placed under the previous setting are unaffected.

 ### Expiration ###